EpiphanySoft/phylo/README.md

 ### File Status

-The `[fs.Stat](https://nodejs.org/api/fs.html#fs_class_fs_stats)` structure is augmented on Windows with an `attribs` property.
-This is a string with any of the following
+The `[fs.Stat](https://nodejs.org/api/fs.html#fs_class_fs_stats)` structure is augmented with an `attrib` property.
+This is an instance of `File.Attribute` and will have these boolean properties:
-characters:

  - `A` - Archive
  - `C` - Compressed
- - `D` - Directory
  - `E` - Encrypted
  - `H` - Hidden
  - `O` - Offline